-- 4.17.1 The Board of Examiners can, in accordance with Article 4.1.6 of the OER, grant a student a single additional opportunity to take an examination, if it judges that the student was unable to make use of the examination and the resit for the course concerned, due to demonstrable, exceptional circumstances, as referred to in Article 4.1.1 of the OER. - 4.17.2 The request for an additional opportunity should be substantiated and include a study plan if the student claims study delay.
+4.17.1 The Board of Examiners can, in accordance with Article 4.1.7 of the OER, grant a student an additional opportunity to take an examination, if it judges that the student was unable to make use of

+- the examination and the resit for the course concerned, due to demonstrable, exceptional circumstances, as referred to in Article 4.1.1 of the OER. - 4.17.2 The request for an additional opportunity should be substantiated and include a study plan if the student claims study delay.
 Requests that are either unsubstantiated or do not include a study plan will not be granted. - 4.17.3 The request for an additional opportunity should be filed no later than six week after the student was informed of the grade of the examination the request sees to. - 4.17.4 If an additional opportunity for an examination is granted the examination will be scheduled no earlier than at the end of the block the request was filed in.
-In case of force majeure during a written or online examination the Board of Examiners can decide that all students who took part in the examination will be granted an additional opportunity. - 4.17.5 A student who still needs to complete one course in order to fulfill the requirements of his/her degree programme (excluding the bachelor's and master's theses) may also be granted one additional opportunity to take an examination by the Board of Examiners if no examination for this course has been scheduled during the block concerned.
+In case of force majeure during a written or online examination the Board of Examiners can decide that all students who took part in the examination will be granted an additional opportunity. - 4.17.5 A student who still needs to complete one course in order to fulfill the requirements of the student's degree programme (excluding the bachelor's and master's theses) may also be granted one additional opportunity to take an examination by the Board of Examiners if no examination for this course has been scheduled during the block concerned.
 The request should be filed as soon as possible, but not before all available results have been registered in uSis.
 Further conditions may apply.
-This additional opportunity does not apply to the master's thesis.
-If an additional opportunity for an examination is granted the examination will be scheduled no earlier than at the end of the block the request was filed in.
-The programme's study coordinators, in coordination with the official secretary, are mandated to grant a student's request if the student needs to complete one course to fulfill requirements of the degree programme and if the student meets all other conditions. - 4.17.6 The Board of Examiners may decide to allow compensation instead of granting an additional opportunity if the student would be able to pass the course by allowing compensation. - 4.17.7 The student should contact the examiner of the course if an additional opportunity was granted within fifteen working days.
+This additional opportunity does not apply to bachelor's thesis and master's portfolio and thesis and courses from the minor programmes.
+If an additional opportunity for an examination is granted the examination will be scheduled no earlier than at the end of the block the request was filed in. - 4.17.6 The student should contact the examiner of the course if an additional opportunity was grantd within fifteen working days.